Diving on oil platforms in the Gulf of Mexico off Texas, USA

 It is not possible to dive on all platforms.
 The diving boat needs to have a permit which is not always granted.
 In addition, each dive must be prepared carefully.
 Indeed, the dive boat must be correctly positioned relative to wind and current.
 It is essential to avoid hitting the super structure made with steel.
 Once all lines attached, this the long-awaited moment of descent.
 It's always an intense moment because it is a unique and wonderful universe.

 Indeed, the platforms are places where meet huge schools of jacks, white tip sharks and turtles.
 But that is not all.
 The structures are colonized by huge sponges and large coral colonies that allow coral fish to grow.
-We photographed scrawled filefish, barracuda, blennies, gobies, angel fish, etc. A platform is a great place for marine life and it is a refuge for many species.
+I photographed scrawled filefish, barracuda, blennies, gobies, angel fish, etc. A platform is a great place for marine life and it is a refuge for many species.

 The marine life is growing from the surface to great depths.
 For a photographer, it's a paradise.
 Remaining in the top 10 meters of depth, it is possible to stay 90 minutes tirelessly.
 All types of photography are possible from scenery to the close-up shots.